This guide was originally posted in 2016 but has been entirely updated in July 2019 with Google Flights’ new features and functionality.

-Mistake Fares Don’t Work with Specific Trips
+The Premise: Mistake Fares Don’t Work With Specific Trips

-They are of course talking about the mistake fares, like the $450 Business Class fare to Beijing, or when I flew across the country for $75 roundtrip.
+They are of course talking about the mistake fares, like the $450 Business Class fare to Beijing, Cathay Pacific First Class for less than $1,000, or when I flew across the country for $75 roundtrip.
 And it’s one of those times that I often have to say, “there are no truly secret deals.”
 I know I disappoint a lot of people by saying that, but those in the points and miles game understand it to be more or less true.

 In most cases, you don’t get to pick the origin, destination, dates, routings, or airline.
 There is also a very limited window where these fares are usually available.
 Most people can’t travel solely on mistake fees—you can’t hold out for a mistake fare to hopefully pop up to specifically fit your Labor Day wedding.

-What’s Google Flights?
+What Is Google Flights?

 One of the most prominent tools for researching airfares was ITA Software, which was developed by a group of MIT computer scientists.
 The Matrix is an awesome and powerful tool that lets you search for airfares.
 You could customize airline pairings, input multiple possible destinations, and search across variable trip lengths to find the cheapest ticket.